Notes to the consolidated financial statements

 - EBITDA to consolidated interest expense.

 The covenants are calculated based on the IFRS financial statements of the Group on a semi-annual basis.
-The Group was in compliance with all such covenants.
+As at 31 December 2018 the Group was in compliance with all such covenants.

 The table below provides information of changes in liabilities arising from financing activities, including changes arising from cash flows and non-cash changes: